Dpdl-io/DpdlEngine/doc/Dpdl_howto.md

 println("calling pure java method...")

+setStartTime()
 int res = myAobj.myNativeJavaFunc(23)
+int ms = getEndTime()

 println("res: " + res)

-println("finished")
+println("finished in " + ms + " milliseconds")
 ```

+This approach, allows to speedup performance critical sections (see also Dpdl_native_interface.md)

+The native struct function 'myNativeJavaFunc' call in the code snippet above executes in **`21 ms`** on a labtop (MacBook Pro).

-Note: The embedded '>>java' code section needs to be defined <ins>before any other functions</ins>, and Only the first '>>java' section is compiled
-		as bytecode into the resulting object.
+Note: The embedded '>>java' code section that is forseen to be compiled into the needs to be defined <ins>before any other functions</ins>, and Only the first '>>java' section is compiled as bytecode into the resulting object.

 ### Loading a Dpdl script as an object